 What will Floridians call your business?
 Now’s the time to decide.
 You’ll want to create a business name that’s memorable and descriptive of what your business does.
 But your name should also comply with state law.
 Florida law requires your business name to:

 Do you have your perfect name but aren’t ready to register?
 The state of Florida allows you to reserve a business name for up to 120 days.
-Use our Business Name Reservation service, and we can do the hard work for you.

 Every Florida LLC is required to appoint a registered agent.
 A registered agent is an individual or business entity who accepts service of process and other official communications on your behalf.